 Multilingual desktop publishing falls right into this sweet spot.
 This process helps brands in creating a seamless brand image with elements like colours, fonts, text, layout design, etc. Think about it – why are we so quick to associate a shade of red or yellow with the fast-food giant McDonald’s?
 This strong association has formed over time as we kept noticing these colours in their stores, menus, pamphlets, websites, merchandise, etc. That there is the beauty of multilingual DTP.

 In case you would like to gather some more information about the topic, here’s all you need to know about multilingual DTP.
-Now, let’s look at some examples of brands that have utilized multilingual DTP to localize their communication for each market successfully.
+Now, let’s look at some examples of brands that have utilised multilingual DTP to localise their communication for each market successfully.

 Starbucks is known to be a premium food and beverage brand in India.
 Naturally, when Ahmedabad and Vadodara’s citizens learned that Starbucks is coming to their town, they were quite excited.
 Starbucks didn’t hold back either – they did the perfect job of telling people that they have ‘something for everyone.’

 Note: Ahmedabad and Vadodara are metropolitan cities in the state of Gujarat, India.

 Gujarat’s culture is defined by the importance it gives to ‘family’ and the various relationships that come with family.
 Families give Gujaratis a sense of belonging, and this is why you can still find many of them who embrace the ‘joint family’ system.
 Everybody lives together within a close-knit community and supports each other through thick and thin.